Wojtyjot/operator-cow/README.md

 ## Reproduction and Experimentation

+## Dataset links
+Datasets can be found on Zenodo under following links:

+Training: to be uploded

+Testing & validation: to be uploaded

+Datasets will be uploaded shortly after publication

 ### Reproducing our results
 To reproduce our results use model checkpoints provided in `data/checkpoints/` direcotry.
 Edit data paths in scripts stored in the `configs/` directory.